microsoft/qsharp-language/Approved/3-multidimensional-arrays.md

 Just as with indices like `(Int, Int)` and `(Int, Int, Int)`, subscripts that return slices can also be used in copy-and-update expressions, as shown in Example 6.
 Multidimensional indices can also be used with the copy-and-update operator (`w/`) to create a new array that replaces one or more specific element(s) of a multidimensional array, as shown in Example 4 below.
+The `w/` operator can also be used with slices as well as indices, in which case the right-hand side of the `<-` arrow must be a multidimensional array whose size matches the slice being updated in the new copy, as shown in Example 6 below.
 In the case of `w/` operators, the `()` around index tuples cannot be dropped.

 When using values of type `Range` to index one or more axes in a multidimensional array the contextual `Range` expression `...`, e.g., is shorthand for the value `0..1..(n - 1)` where `n` is the length of the axis being indexed.
 The same [contextual expressions](https://github.com/microsoft/qsharp-language/blob/main/Specifications/Language/3_Expressions/ContextualExpressions.md#contextual-and-omitted-expressions) as for the one-dimensional case are valid for each dimension in the array.